 The other thing that you can do, and I seriously love this, is to roast a variety of turkey pieces.
 You can do the breast I’ve explained here, and then buy other turkey parts and roast them like this.
 The best part is that you can buy as many drumsticks as you have drumstick-lovers in the house – no more fighting over just the two!

 Turkey Breast, Stuffing, And Veggies In One Pan

 The recipe I’m sharing with you today covers the entrée and two side dishes of your meal all in one roasting pan.
 Thanksgiving dinner was never easier.
 But don’t worry, this isn’t a boring recipe.
 You’ll get your hands dirty stuffing the turkey and you’re going to love the play of flavors in both the stuffing and the roasted vegetable mixture.
-If you just have to go ahead and roast that full bird, here’s how I do that, but I’m telling you this is perfect for a smaller group.
+If you just have to go ahead and roast that full turkey, here’s how to roast it so that it’s juicy inside with nice crispy skin.
+But I’m telling you, this breast is perfect for a smaller group.

 The turkey breast is stuffed with bread cubes, rosemary, dried cranberries, pine nuts, and lots of black pepper.
 Then the turkey breast is surrounded by a mixture of root vegetables.
 It’s a common root vegetable medley but with the addition of the less familiar fennel.
 If you haven’t had fennel before, it has a texture similar to celery but with a sweet licorice flavor that gets very mellow when roasted.